MotherDuck-Open-Source/dbt-tutorial/2_handling-duplicates.md

 ## De-duping with a window function

 There is some temptation to handle this de-duplication in this stage.
-Instead lets add another folder called `prep` that handles the deduplication.
+Instead lets add another folder in your `modules` folder called `prep` that handles the deduplication.

 Inside this folder, add a new model called `prep_{my_model}.sql`.
 We can use a traditional de-duplication method here - window functions.